S6Regen/RP_AUTO_RESNET/README.md

 Discussion: https://discourse.processing.org/t/flaw-in-current-neural-networks/11512

 If you take the correlation machine view of a neural network, the conventional type can only construct correlations between n elements per layer, the equivelent random projection/spinner neural network can construct correlations between n^2 elements per layer, with no increase in the number of weights required.
 That is likely to be more expressive and compact.

+You may not wish to use random projections or spinners because they become the rate limiting step.
+You can use any parameterized non-linear function that you can make different, applying each different one to each input term of each weighted sum.
+And that parameter could be as simple as a (random if you like) bias term to a standard nonlinear activation function.